igrigorik/heroku-buildpack-dart/README.md

 ## Running on Cedar-10 ?

 This buildpack only supports Heroku applications that are running on the Cedar-14 stack.
-If your application is running on Cedar-10, you must first [migrate to Cedar-14][cedar14].
+If your application is running on Cedar-10, you should first [migrate to Cedar-14][cedar14].

+This buildpack should work with Cedar-10, but the developers of this buildpack do not support Cedar-10.

-The Cedar-10 stack
-on Heroku does not support the Dart SDK by default due to mismatched glibc versions.
+The Cedar-10 stack on Heroku does not support the Dart SDK by default due to mismatched glibc versions.
 If you must remain on the Cedar-10 stack, you need to provide your own .tar.gz of Dart SDK compiled for Ubuntu 10.04 (Heroku's Cedar stack).
+Get
-Get [instructions for building Dart for Ubuntu 10.04][buildforubuntu] or you can try using an (unsupported) [community build of Dart for Ubuntu 10.04][communitybuilds].
+[instructions for building Dart for Ubuntu 10.04][buildforubuntu] or you can try using an (unsupported) [community build of Dart for Ubuntu 10.04][communitybuilds].